Columbus the Hero: Understanding the Man and His Mission

 Columbus and the fleet departed the harbor of Palos de la Frontera in Spain on the morning of August 3, 1492.
-Across the ensuing journey into the unknown, Knowles writes, “With virtually no navigation tools at his disposal, Columbus relied on dead reckoning to navigate the uncharted Atlantic.
+Across the ensuing journey into the unknown, one author writes, “With virtually no navigation tools at his disposal, Columbus relied on dead reckoning to navigate the uncharted Atlantic.
 He laid down compass courses and estimated distances on a chart.”
 In 1939, historian Samuel Eliot Morison and a Harvard team tried to trace the route of Columbus’s first voyage using the technology available to him.
 Morison also went on to write a Pulitzer Prize-winning biography of Columbus and proclaimed, “No such dead-reckoning navigators exist today; no man alive, limited to the instruments and means at Columbus’s disposal, could obtain anything near the accuracy of his results.”

 Despite Columbus’s sharp navigating, sailing into the unknown still took a toll on the Admiral and his men.
 After they had gone a month at sea without spotting land, the nerves of Columbus’s sailors were stretched to the breaking point.
 With his men bordering on mutiny, Columbus exhorted them not to give up.
 If there was no sight of land within three days, he told his sailors they would turn around and sail back for Spain.

 Columbus’s power of perseverance paid off once again.
 After midnight on October 12, a sailor aboard the Pinta named Rodrigo de Triana called out, “Tierra, tierra.”
 Following several false sightings of land over the previous days, this one finally proved to be true.
 At dawn, Columbus and his men left their cramped ships and set their feet on the sands of Watling Island in the Bahamas.
 Once on the beach, they dropped down to their knees and kissed the ground, lifting up their hearts to God for seeing them through their journey.

 Columbus arriving in the New World on October 12, 1492.
 (Photo Credit: Angelus News)